cmuell89/Bolt/README.md

 - Database
 	- Intent table
 	- Expression table (join on intent_id)
+	- Unalabeled Expressions
 - Database functionality:
 	- Add intent
 	- Add expressions to intent
-	- delete intent
+	- Add unlabeled expressions
+	- Get all unlabeled expressions
 	- Get all intents
 	- Get all intent expressions
 	- Get all intents and expressions
-	- Delete all expressions from an intent
+	- Delete [all] expressions from an intent
-	- Delete intent
+	- Delete intent via name
+	- Delete unlabeled expression via ID
 - Error Handling
 	- Custom errors that raise exceptions to the route level to respond with appropriate error messages and status codes
 - Logging